Boredom at Work

 • Value simplicity - Fewer features to overwhelm you

-Buy the Nikon Z50 if you:
+Buy the Nikon Z50 II if you:

 • Shoot in low light often - Better high-ISO performance